extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

 Known Issues
 ------------
-This section includes the known issues in Network Essentials 1.0.0 release.
+This section includes the known issues in Network Essentials Automation Suite 1.0.0 release.
 Common issues are listed in the beginning of the section and the issues specific to a particular network device platform are organized under the corresponding platform sub-section.

 1. ID:277 remove_acl fails with an unknown error on port_channel interfaces
 2. ID:312 set_l3_mtu returns success when setting the MTU size back to default value but the switch is not configured with the default MTU size.